gourmet organic garlic

 Mulching can even out the soil moisture between rains and irrigation cycles.
 It is not recommended in wetter climates where excess water can be a problem for garlic.

 Moderating soil temperature is helpful where there are extremes of heat and cold.
 Garlic does not like repeated freezing and thawing.
 Frost heaves can tear the young roots from the cloves.
-A thick layer of winter mulch is a good insurance against winter kill.
+A thick layer of winter mulch is considered insurance against winter kill.
 Garlic does not like extreme heat either and mulch will moderate the daily fluctuations in summer soil temperatures.

 Chopped leaves, swamp grass, reeds and alfalfa hay are among the preferred mulch materials.
 Grain straw is not recommended because it can host wheat curl mite which will attack garlic.
 Grass hay is fine if you don’t mind lots of grass seed in your soil.